White Lies

 by Richard James

-White Lies had 1 performance over 13 years ago (on the 3rd of March 2011) at Cecil Hepworth Playhouse
+White Lies had 1 performance almost 14 years ago (on the 3rd of March 2011) at Cecil Hepworth Playhouse

 This play is a wonderful comedy with a great comic script written for five women.
 The comedy is easily found in the text and will require straight delivery to get the most out of the lines.
 Each character will have to be played truthfully getting to the bottom of each part and understanding what has brought them to this point in their lives.
 The actors will need to assess their relationship to all of the other women to make these roles believable.
 There are some wonderful characters for a strong team of actresses to get their Teeth into.
 The piece requires good team playing and comic timing in the delivery of the lines.
 There are 4 main female roles and 1 smaller role for a waitress (this role has some very cutting and funny lines).
 Four women gather at a restaurant thirty years after their graduation.
 All four have lived very different lives and each started out with very different aspirations in life.
 As they start to reminisce, we gradually get to know each character and how their lives have panned out over the years.
 The play is a reflection on life and how we can often lose sight of what we set out to do.
 It is also about those who take life by the horns and make the most of it, no matter what life throws at them.